DanielAdam13/CupheadRecreation/README.md

 This section gives a clear and detailed overview of which parts of the original game I planned to make.

 ### The minimum I will most certainly develop:
-* I will make two levels - one will be a more massive level with 4 types of enemies, namely: the stationary mushroom, the small running blue guy, the flying acorn and the chomper.
+* I will make two levels - one will be a more massive level with 4 types of enemies, namely: the stationary mushroom, the stationary flower, the flying acorn and the chomper.
 * I will make the first phase of the flower boss fight, where the boss will be fully animated with correct collisions.
 * I will add its attack where he spawns little enemies, the attack where he creates the acorns and the boomerang.
 * I will animate and apply correct character controller to Cuphead + small projectiles, big attack.